Paper Mill Home Page

 The majority of the mill's extensive electrical conduit system has also been stripped bare as well, of the valuable copper conductor wires which were once housed inside.

 The main mill complex itself, now sits isolated, as the properties were divided up at the last auction.
-A lone co-generation unit (right photo) which at one time used to be a part of the mill, still produces electricity on-site to sell out on the "grid".
+A lone co-generation unit (right photo) which at one time used to be a part of the mill, continued to produce electricity until April of 2013.

 Visitors are no longer now permitted to come into the mill site due to legal liability issues.
 Over time, the elements are slowly beginning to take their toll on the last remaining equipment and structures.
 It is unknown at this time what repairs are being made to the facility since visitors are no longer permitted to walk through the mill.
 Also, the future plans for the mill property are unknown.